 Forget about letting someone completely manage your money.

-Even if you decide to let someone manage your money you need to understand how investing works.
-Instead of searching the web for the best advice learn from the experts themselves.
+Even if you decide to let someone manage your money, you must understand how investing works.
+Instead of searching the web for the best advice, learn from the experts themselves.

 Turn your car rides into educational lessons.
 Here are some of the best podcasts to learn more about investing:

-By now you have an idea on why investing your money is important.
-But, how do you go about starting today?
-Here are some ways to get started:
+By now, you have an idea of why investing your money is essential.
+But how do you go about starting today?

-If you’re currently employed check if your employer offers a 401k.
+If you’re currently employed, check if your employer offers a 401k.
 Then, check for up to how much they’ll match your contribution.

-Don’t settle for the default investment options your company has selected for you.
+Refrain from settling for the default investment options your company has selected for you.
 Research all your available investment options and invest in index funds.

 The easiest option is to let a robo-advisor handle all your money.

-Because all you need to do is contribute each month and your robo-advisor will do the rest.
+Because all you need to do is contribute each month, and your robo-advisor will do the rest.

 Some of the best robo-advisors include: